 When we look at pre-trade transparency, we believe it's not just about the trade, because a lot of it is about the financial disclosures that are available to investors on the specific investment.
 And I believe that when you compare the financial disclosures that are available for a corporate bond investor, you've got everything that an equity investor has.
 You have all the SEC filings.
 You have interviews with the CEO.
 You've got proxy statements.
 You've got everything.
 You then have all the documents that pertain to that specific issuance.
 So I believe that if you compare an investor investing into an individual bond, that that investor has a greater level of transparency than one investing in, say, a bond fund or an ETF, which is always changing and turning over.

 The ability to assess the pricing of the bond is obviously another big piece.
-And I'm going to focus folks' attention to graphic 4 of the paper that I put together, on page 5 [click here to view BondSavvy's comment letter].
+And I'm going to focus folks' attention to graphic 4 of the paper that I put together, on page 5 [click to view BondSavvy's comment letter on the US corporate bond market].
 And many folks will be surprised as to the quality of pricing in retail fixed income.
 And what's interesting is that I hear a lot of institutional investors talk about, well, it's really hard to get liquidity for 10 million, 25 million.
 And that's right because there aren't that many counterparties, compared to in retail fixed income, it's pretty easy to find someone to trade 5 bonds or 10 bonds or 25 bonds.
 There are over a hundred dealers who can make that type of market.
 When you look at graphic 4, this is the depth of book for an Apple bond.
 So Apple 3.45% 2/9/45 [CUSIP 037833BA7 or "Apple '45 bonds"].
 You see that there were 10 dealers quoting on the bid side.
 There were eight dealers quoting on the offer side.

 A couple things worth noting.
 You look at the spread.
 So you look at the spread; the yield to maturity on the bid side was 3.99%, on the offer side, it was 3.97%.
 So a 2-basis-point spread, which I believe compares very favorably to the institutional market.
 You look at the MarketAxess Bid-Ask-Spread Index ("BASI").
 In this particular case, it's actually inside of where it is for block trades.
 Another point worth mentioning is that, for retail fixed income, I refer to it as a very egalitarian type of market.
 Now, when you look at the quantities associated with these different quotes -- let's look at the right side.
 You look at the offer side, and you'll see the quantities associated with this.
 This quote for 91.459.
 The minimum quantity is only 10 bonds.
 So someone who can buy 10 bonds, about $10,000, can get the same price as someone who's going to buy 100 bonds or 250 bonds.
 So the thought that you need to be a large investor to be treated fairly when you buy corporate bonds is just not true, as shown in this case.